Facebook Pixel Code

 Allergist in Voorhees, NJ

-Home / Locations / Voorhees / Allergist
+Home / Blog / Allergist in Voorhees, NJ

 Allergies are more common in children but can start occurring at any age.
 The condition can also go away during childhood then show back up in adulthood.
 Many people develop seasonal allergies or “hay fever” by the time they are 20 years old.
 Food allergies are mostly developed in childhood.